 But Planckendael is much more than that!
 There are some really nice play areas for kids of all ages, from slides and swings to treetop walks and other adventurous activities.

 Furthermore, every year Planckendael does something new as well.
-When we visited, it had a beautiful collection of animals made of LEGO.
+One year, it had a beautiful collection of animals made of LEGO.
 Nature Connects, Art with LEGO bricks from the American artist Sean Kenney, has never been shown in Europe before.

 6. Antwerp Zoo